If you’ve been thinking about doing a real estate course in Australia, don’t wait any longer.

 Real estate courses across Australian states and territories are created differently, although they all fall under the same national regulator – the Australian Skills Quality Authority (ASQA).
 In the end, real estate courses have the same quality outcome.

-Providing you’re not dreaming about being a singing real estate agent, following is a list of real estate courses in every state and territory across Australia.
-Yours is there.
-Find out more about how to become a real estate agent in Australia here.
+Providing you’re not dreaming about being a singing real estate agent, the following is a list of real estate courses in every state and territory across Australia.
+Yours is there:

 Certificate IV in Real Estate Practice (CPP41419)